Wait no longer; we've gathered all of the important digital marketing updates for August.

 For those who don’t, however, Creator Studio allows users to not only schedule posts for their business Instagram page, but they also can include all of the content that traditionally would be available through a regular Instagram post.
 This also includes the option to plan a post with multiple images which previously was not available through other post scheduling programs.

-Facebook has a post which breaks down exactly how you can set up this new function to their Creator Studio.
+Facebook has a post that breaks down exactly how you can set up this new function to their Creator Studio.

 Twitter eliminates outside advertising